pegi3s/dockerfiles/ngs_pipeliner/manual.md

         ```

 5. **Loading the inputs**<br/>
 This will tell NGS_pipeliner the samples that it needs to process.
-Navigate to File/Load inputs and select the inputs file.
+Navigate to File/Load inputs and select the inputs file (the txt file created in step 4).

 6. **Creating the execution file**<br/>
 There are two types of execution supported:<br/>